 The major difference between hiragana and katakana is the fact that hiragana is primarily used to represent Japanese words, while katakana represents foreign words.
 Japanese is a language with many borrowed words, and katakana immediately alerts the reader to the fact that the word is an imported one.

-Kanji is the major alphabet of the Japanese language, consisting of more than 8,000 characters, each of which represents an abstract concept, general word or name.
-By combining individual kanji characters, it’s possible to create phrases in the sense that English language speakers would.
+Kanji is the major alphabet of the Japanese language, consisting of more than 8,000 characters, each of which represents an abstract concept, general word, or name.
+By combining individual kanji characters, it’s possible to create phrases in the same way that English language speakers would.